pranandita/SriLanka_Inflation/README.md

 For the ADF and PP tests, the null hypothesis is that the series is non-stationary.
 For the KPSS test, the null hypothesis is that the series is stationary. <br>

 The function `stationarity_tests(ts_object)` returns a data frame containing the F-statistics of the three tests for each time series in `ts_object`.
 The p-values are denoted through the star notation.
-Further, warnings are displayed, which are important for the **edge cases**: for p > 0.1, R reports a p-value of 0.1; for p < 0.01, R reports a p-value of 0.01.
+Further, warnings are displayed, which are important for the **edge cases**: for $p>0.1$, R reports a p-value of $0.1$; for $p<0.01$, R reports a p-value of $0.01$.
 To account for these, the inequality conditions are adjusted accordingly in `stationarity_tests(ts_object)`.
-In such cases, R provides a warning message, e.g., for p > 0.1, it reports 'p-value greater than printed p-value'.
+In such cases, R provides a warning message, e.g., for $p>0.1$, it reports 'p-value greater than printed p-value'.
 Whenever a warning message is displayed, the results of the stationarity tests should be re-checked individually before final reporting.

 #### ARDL models
 The ARDL models are run using the R package [`dynamac`](https://cran.r-project.org/web/packages/dynamac/index.html).
 The function `regression_model(df, y, x, lags, diffs, ec, simulate)` uses the `dynamac` function `dynardl` to run the models.
 The function `regression_model(df, y, x, lags, diffs, ec, simulate)` takes the following arguments.